 That being said, public parking is available at three designated lots near NRG Park, and trams regularly take visitors to the park grounds from the lots and back for free.

 Pro Tip: Skip trying to find a parking space altogether and take a rideshare, such as Uber, or choose to park at one of Houston's Park and Rides and take the METRORail train or bus to the park.

 What to Wear

-While Country Western attire is encouraged, the most important thing to remember when dressing for the rodeo is weather.
-Wear layers that can be added on in the cold or air conditioning and removed in the heat.
+While Country Western attire is encouraged, the most important thing to remember when dressing for the rodeo is the weather.
+Wear layers that can be added on in the cold or air conditioning, and removed in the heat.
 And be sure to wear shoes you'll be comfortable walking and standing in for hours at a time.